pashaAbri/mt-rag-benchmark/knowledgebase/retrieval/turn_analysis/mmr_clustering_turn_analysis.md

 This table provides a comprehensive view of all retrieval strategies and metrics across conversation turns.
 It looks at the 777 tasks that are Answerable or Partial only.

+**Retriever**: ELSER (Elastic Learned Sparse Encoder) - All baseline strategies (Last Turn, Query Rewrite, Questions) and MMR Clustering use ELSER for retrieval.
+Note: MMR Clustering uses BGE embeddings for the clustering algorithm, but ELSER for the final retrieval step.

 ## Strategies

 - **Last Turn**: Uses only the current question, ignoring conversation history